aidanbxyz/WXLogs/README.md

 h = humidity       (percent)
 p = pressure       (Pa)
 ```
+and any lines starting with "#" are ignored.

 ### cleandata.py
 A script for Python 3 to clean up the data files.